Category: Password Managers

 Rule: If losing the master password permanently locks the user out of the vault without recovery options, KeePass fails first.

-Why LogMeOnce fits non-technical users
+Why LogMeOnce fits Non-technical users better

 Where LogMeOnce wins